hussien89aa/MigrationMapper/README.md

 #### C- Setup MigrationMapper Java tool

 * Open eclipse IDE then go to File-> import-> Maven-> existing Maven Projects-> Select MigrationMiner directory.
-* Set your local MYSQL username and password in this file [DatabaseLogin.java](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/src/main/java/com/project/settings/DatabaseLogin.java).
 * Update MigrationMiner/data/gitRepositories.csv with the list of git repositories that you want to use as input (they will be searched for potential library migrations).
-* Go to your github account under Settings > Developer Settings > Personal Access Tokens, add new token.
-Use token to set your GitHub token in this file [GithubLogin.java](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/src/main/java/com/project/settings/GithubLogin.java).
+* Set your local MYSQL username and password  and github developer token in [config.json](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/data/config.json). to get github developer token Go to your github account under Settings > Developer Settings > Personal Access Tokens, add new token.
 Your token will be used so that Migration Miner can search a large number of GitHub projects without authentication issues.
 * (Optional) We print alot of logs, to avoid console buffer overflow.
 In eclipse IDE go to   preferences-> console-> limit console buffer size to small number such as 10000.
 * Run the [Main.java](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/src/main/java/com/main/parse/Main.java).